dixonly/samples/README.md

    - scope can be limited to a specific cluster
    - Can also update all DFW filter versions to a specified version

+getVmInstanceId.py
+   Connect to VCenter and retrieve all the VM instance UUIDs and output a payload that's compatible with the NSX-T VM group migration API POST /api/v1/migration/vmgroup?action=pre_migrate.
+   For NSX-V to NSX-T migration, if your NSX-V DFW configurations use any apply-to based on dynamic security groups based on VMs, the Migration Coordinator will precreate apply-to definitions based on VIFs.
+The API will help pre-create segment ports with VIFs based on the VM instance UUIDs.